Skip to main content

 The Placement Team at the University will organise all your school placements.
 It is important that you do not approach schools directly yourself.
 However, it would be helpful for us to know if you have past or present links with local schools.
 Please add these details to the School Experience Placement Form below for your respective course below.

 The University does not, and cannot, guarantee maximum journey times and distances to placement schools but does take into consideration trainees' circumstances and requirements.

 Students can anticipate being placed in a school, in some cases, that is within a two-hour commute from the University as this is where our partnership schools are located.

 The Placement Team usually notifies students of their placement approximately two weeks before their placement start date.

 Although there are no guarantees, we will do our best to place you in a school as close to your home as possible.
-We need to be made aware of your circumstances so it is important that you complete the School Experience Placement Form fully and we will do our best to take your needs into consideration when placing you.
+We need to be made aware of your circumstances so it is important that you complete the School Experience Placement Form below for your respective course.
+Please complete the form fully and we will do our best to take your needs into consideration when placing you.

 Teaching always takes place on a Friday from 9am until 4pm.

 Students must complete a minimum of 10 days in an Early Years setting.
 However, this may be extended to 20 days depending on your experience.
 The course leader will discuss this with you early on in the course.

 We aim to make the first payments in October, however, if this is not possible we will make a double payment in November.